gathering/gondul/README.rst

 Current state
 -------------

-Gondul was recently split out from the original 'tgmanage' repository used for all Tech:Server-related project at The Gathering.

-The basic split from the original tgmanage repo is done and much of the name changing is done.
-The repository works well for general development of frontend code now.
-You should, however, expect significant changes leading up to and including Digitality X 2016.
+Gondul is used at The Gathering and Digitality X. It was spun off as a separate project form the big "Tech:Server misc tools" git repository in 2015.

+Deployment is still slightly awkward, as development and the state of the repository is largely focused around specific events.
+That said, if you want to use it, let us know and we'll avoid breaking things too badly.

+There is no "release" process for the time being since all development is directly linked to upcoming events and development continues throughout events.

 Installation
 ------------

-We are re-doing the installation to production at present.
-Stay tuned.

 For now, see the Testing-chapter.

+Production is pretty much the exact same thing, but with a manually deployed postgres database.
+Graphs are persistent.

 Testing
 -------